 Sydella Blatch, Ph.D., is a program director in the Division of Training, Workforce Development, and Diversity (TWD).
-She manages the Graduate Research Training Initiative for Student Enhancement (G-RISE) program, predoctoral institutional training grants in Transdisciplinary Basic Biomedical Sciences, and the Research on Interventions grant portfolio.
+She manages the Graduate Research Training Initiative for Student Enhancement (G-RISE) program, predoctoral institutional training grants in Transdisciplinary Basic Biomedical Sciences, Bridges to the Doctorate program, Innovative Programs to Enhance Research Training (IPERT), and the Institutional Research and Academic Career Development Award (IRACDA) programs.
 As part of the NIH Diversity Program Consortium, she manages the Sponsored Programs Administration Development (SPAD) program.
 Sydella also manages a portfolio of grants on organismal responses to environmental stressors in the Division of Genetics, Molecular, Cellular and Developmental Biology (GMCDB).

 Prior to joining NIGMS, Sydella worked as a program manager in the National Institute of Allergy and Infectious Disease’s Office of Research Training and Development, as director of professional development for the American Society for Cell Biology, and was an associate professor of biology at Stevenson University.